Toilet Unblocking In Warminster | What To Do When Your Toilet Blocks Up?

 4. Drain Snake or Drain Rods

-Another option as a toilet unblocker is to use a drain snake.
+Drain Snake or Drain Rods is another option as toilet unblocking hacks, is to use a drain snake.
 This can be found at most DIY centers.
 After removal by hand of the debris inside the toilet bowl, move to the outside drain and lift the cover.
 The drain snake is then placed inside the drain and is rotated, either by hand or by attaching it to an electric drill.

 Once the drain snake has moved along the length of the drainpipe section, it can be pulled back out, bringing the debris with it.
 You may need to do this a couple of times or move along the drainpipe to the next access point to repeat the process.
 Once you have removed all the debris, flush the toilet a couple of times to make sure the drain is clear.